Donearm/Scientia/content/hobbies/Malazan.md

 * `pg 480-481`: Kimloc the Spiritwalker associated a Tanno song with the Bridgeburners.
 The song needs to eventually be sanctioned, and for that are both necessary a Bridgeburner and the place where they were born, thus Raraku.
 * `pg 481-482`: The giants of jade have created otatarale when they fell from another realm, due to the powerful magic necessary to pull them (or rather the Crippled God).
 So far 3 giants have been discovered.
 * `pg 587-592`: in a drugged dream Heboric has a vision of the jade giants.
 He sees how they follow the Crippled God through a large flaming sash in the sky, and how they contain thousands of its followers.
+* `pg 674`: Onrack painted Kilava in a cave, somehow trapping her and rendering her thus immortal, before the Tellan ritual.
+He was for this condemned to die but escaped punishment thanks to the menace of four Jaghut Tyrants allying together.
+Kilava in turn would tun on her clan, killing them all but for Onon T'oolan, her brother, that resisted her.